 Local assignments can sometimes be harder to find, be open to numerous opportunities and you will find the best fit for you.
 You may need to work on a unit that isn’t your first choice or isn’t the specialty that you prefer.
 Having a solid background in nursing and being flexible will help open up more opportunities for you.
 Connecting with a great recruiter will make the process much easier!

 Local travel nursing may be a great option for you if you are hesitant to relocate or are not able to travel far from home due to family obligations.
+Check out are local assignments available.
 The best thing about travel nursing is the freedom to choose where you want to work and when you want to take an assignment.
 You can work as far away from home as you want or stay close to home.
 Whatever your reason is for staying local, it is entirely possible to still be a travel nurse without having to travel far.

 Tax-Related Considerations for Travelers Working Locally